 Reduction of plasma ammonia concentration is accomplished by dialysis and several different methods are available.
 This should be used only when the high levels are producing severe symptoms.

-The nitrogen scavenger drugs sodium phenyleacetate and sodium benzoate provide an alternative pathway for removing excess nitrogen.
+The nitrogen scavenger drugs sodium phenylacetate and sodium benzoate provide an alternative pathway for removing excess nitrogen.
 Intravenous and oral forms of these medications are available (Ammonul).
 Phenylbutyrate (Buphenyl) has a less offensive odor than the other medications but is available as oral therapy only.
-Ravicti is a form of phenylbutyrate that is less irritating to the gastrointestinal track.
+Ravicti is a form of phenylbutyrate that is less irritating to the gastrointestinal track and easier to take.

-Dietary restrictions in individuals with arginase deficiency are aimed at limiting the amount of arginine and protein intake.
-Children with arginase deficiency are placed on a low-protein, arginine-restricted diet supplemented by essential amino acids.
+Dietary restrictions in individuals with arginase-1 deficiency are aimed at limiting the amount of arginine and protein intake.
+Children with arginase-1 deficiency are placed on a low-protein, arginine-restricted diet supplemented by essential amino acids.

 Seizures are treated with phenobarbital or carbamazepine.
 Valproic acid should be avoided, as it can increase blood ammonia levels.